oss-review-toolkit/ort/docs/GettingStarted.md

 the packages.
 This is because we scanned a small and well-maintained package in this example, but if you run the scan on a bigger project you will see that `ScanCode` often finds more licenses than are declared by the packages.

-The `scanner` appends its result to the analyzer result file and writes it to the file `[scanner-output-path]/scan-result.yml`.
+The `scanner` puts its results next to the analyzer result in the ORT result file and writes a new ORT result file to `[scanner-output-path]/scan-result.yml`.
 It contains a summary of all licenses for all packages and some more details like cache statistics and information about the scanned scopes.